Border Counties Railway: North from Hexham: first steps

 At the ceremony of cutting the first sod on 11 December 1855, W. H. Charlton, the company's chairman, stated that Hutchinson would build the line for £180,000 and that the line would be extended to Scotland, making Hexham one of the great railway centres.
-Hutchinson immediately started work on the piling for the Hexham bridge and but the first pile broke at 14 ft and doubts about the strata caused Tone to redesign the bridge.
+Hutchinson immediately started work on the piling for the Hexham bridge but the first pile broke at 14 ft and doubts about the strata caused Tone to redesign the bridge.
 Hutchinson had in fact tendered for the work without seeing a design, and he now had to stop work (on 10 January 1856).
 Scour was a serious issue at this location, and redesign was necessary on that account.
 Eventually, on 2 April 1858, the first section of line was opened, about 4 miles in length, over the bridge and as far as Dunkirk Farm, a short distance north of Chollerford.
 The bridge had cost twice the originally estimated sum.
 Hutchinson had got into serious financial difficulty on completing the contract, largely because he had priced the work without seeing designs and without certainty of the ground conditions.
 The Border Counties Railway appears to have given him some considerable extra-contractual relief, putting their own financial position at risk.

 The line was built as a single line, but land was acquired for later doubling, and all the bridges except the Hexham bridge, were built for double-track.

 A public train service started on 5 April 1858; there were four passenger trains each way Monday to Saturday, and two on Sunday.
 They ran from Hexham to Chollerford, with an intermediate station at Wall.